erebe/personal-server/README.md

 **WARNING**: Don't copy-paste directly from the documentation nginx-ingress annotations, the '-' is not a real '-' and your annotation will not be recognized :facepalm:

-I am going to install it directly from the YAML files available at
+To avoid having to manage also helm deployment, I am going to install it directly from the YAML files available at
 ```
 https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v0.40.2/deploy/static/provider/baremetal/deploy.yaml
 ```
-To avoid having to manage also helm deployment.

-I am going also to edit the deployment in order for the Nginx reverse proxy to use `HostNetwork` and avoid going thought the network overlay.
+I am just editing the deployment in order for the Nginx reverse proxy to use `HostNetwork` and avoid going thought the network overlay.
 In the above YAML file, replace DNS policy value by `ClusterFirstWithHostNet` and add a new entry `hostNetwork: true` for the container to use directly your network card instead of a virtual interface.